 Yeardley has made the TV rounds on-camera as well with amusing guest appearances on Dharma & Greg, Murphy Brown, Empty Nest, Mama's Family and a regular role for three seasons as "Louise" on Herman's Head.
 Other film supports include roles in City Slickers, Jingle All the Way and As Good as It Gets.
 In 2004, Yeardley performed front-and-center in her own one-woman autobiographical show entitled "More" in New York.

-Born in Albany, New York, Ashton Holmes was struck by the magic of theater and film at age 4 when his mother took him to see "Peter Pan", and it was clinched by a desire to play Luke Skywalker when he saw Star Wars.
+Born in Albany, New York, Ashton Holmes was struck by the magic of theater and film at age 4 when his mother took him to see "Peter Pan", and it was clinched by a desire to play Luke Skywalker when he saw Star Wars: Episode IV - A New Hope.
 He subsequently took acting lessons at age 6 and began appearing in community theater.
 He also attended the Albany Academy.

 Joss Ackland, the distinguished English actor who has appeared in over 100 movies, scores of plays and a plethora of television programs in his six-decade career, was born Sidney Edmond Jocelyn Ackland on February 29, 1928, in North Kensington, London.
 After attending London's Central School of Speech and Drama, the 17-year-old Ackland made his professional stage debut in "The Hasty Heart" in 1945.